meteatamel/wasm-basics/samples/rust-wasm/README.md

 rustup target add wasm32-wasi
 ```

-## Build and run HelloWorld Rust app in Wasm
+## Build and run HelloWorld app in Wasm

 Change the message in `main.rs` to the following: